-Given LLMs offer marked improvements over prior rule-based chatbots in conversational flexibility, recent work has explored their applications to health coaching.
-Bloom's LLM health coach is based on the GPTCoach system~\cite{jorke2025gptcoach}, a GPT-4-based chatbot that implements the onboarding conversation of a physical activity coaching program and uses conversational strategies from MI.
-Participants reported highly positive and personalized experiences interacting with GPTCoach, and the authors found that it was effective at using strategies aligned with MI principles.
-Other LLM-based chatbots have explored domains beyond physical activity. \citet{wang2025exploring} introduced HealthGuru, a sleep health chatbot that uses behavioral guidelines and sensor data to provide recommendations. \citet{xu2025goals} developed a chatbot for New Year’s resolutions that personalized suggestions based on chatbot interaction, user profile, and contextual cues (e.g., location, time, goals, etc.).
+Given that LLMs offer marked improvements over prior rule-based chatbots in conversational flexibility, recent work has explored their applications to health coaching.
+Bloom's LLM health coach is based on the GPTCoach system~\cite{jorke2025gptcoach}, a GPT-4-based chatbot that implements the onboarding conversation of a PA coaching program and uses conversational strategies from motivational interviewing.
+Participants reported highly positive and personalized experiences interacting with GPTCoach, and the authors found that it was effective at using strategies aligned with motivational interviewing principles.
+Other LLM-based chatbots have explored domains beyond PA. \citet{wang2025exploring} introduced HealthGuru, a sleep health chatbot that uses behavioral guidelines and sensor data to provide recommendations. \citet{xu2025goals} developed a chatbot for New Year's resolutions that personalized suggestions based on chatbot interactions, user profiles, and contextual cues (e.g., location, time, goals, etc.).
 In concurrent work, \citet{heydari2025anatomy} present a multi-agent system consisting of a data science agent, health domain expert agent, and a health coaching agent.
 Bloom extends these approaches by integrating chat with a suite of UI-based behavior change interactions.

-A parallel line of research has focused on improving LLMs' ability to engage in MI.
-Studies have applied MI principles in health coaching contexts~\cite{meyer2025llm, jorke2025gptcoach} and beyond, including mental health~\cite{shah2022modeling, chiu2024computational}, substance use counseling~\cite{kumar2024generation, steenstra2024virtual}, and wellness-related reflection~\cite{rose2022generation, bașar2025well}.
-More recent work has enhanced MI adherence through strategy prediction~\cite{sun2024rethinking} or few-shot demonstrations~\cite{xie2024few}.
-Bloom's LLM coach conditions each response on a predicted MI strategy.
+A parallel line of research has focused on improving LLMs' ability to engage in motivational interviewing.
+Studies have applied motivational interviewing principles in health coaching contexts~\cite{meyer2025llm, jorke2025gptcoach} and beyond, including mental health~\cite{shah2022modeling, chiu2024computational}, substance use counseling~\cite{kumar2024generation, steenstra2024virtual}, and wellness-related reflection~\cite{rose2022generation, bașar2025well}.
+More recent work has enhanced motivational interviewing adherence through strategy prediction~\cite{sun2025rethinking} or few-shot demonstrations~\cite{xie2024few}.
+Bloom's LLM coach conditions each response on a predicted motivational interviewing strategy.